-Upper Schoharie Creek and its tributaries flow across a landscape characterized by sedimentological heterogeneity as a result of the complex distribution of glacial deposits and landforms.
+The Manor Kill and its tributaries flow across a landscape characterized by sedimentological heterogeneity as a result of the complex distribution of glacial deposits and landforms.
 Stream channel stability and water quality vary in part as a function of this heterogeneity.
 By classifying the surficial geology along the stream corridor into mappable units that describe the potential for bed and bank erosion and entrainment of the stream channel material, recommendations for management of stream reaches can better reflect local geological considerations.

-Rubin (1996) began this effort in the Stony Clove basin by classifying the glacial deposits into three sedimentologic units and mapping their distribution along the Stony Clove main stem and tributary channels (GCSWCD, 2004).
+Rubin (1996) began this effort in the Stony Clove basin by classifying the glacial deposits into three sedimentologic units and mapping their distribution along the Stony Clove mainstem and tributary channels (GCSWCD, 2004).
 The following are the three key sedimentologic units that influence water quality and stream stability.
-They were first proposed by Rubin (1996), and have been subsequently adapted for the development of stream management plans (GCSWCD, 2004; GCSWCD, 2005; CCE, 2007).
+They were first proposed Rubin (1996), and have been subsequently adapted for the development of stream management plans (GCSWCD, 2004; GCSWCD, 2005; GCSWCD, 2007; GCSWCD, 2007b; CCE, 2007).